We spent more than 35 hours researching and researching to determine seven of the best USB flash drives on the market today.

-To come up with the best 32GB USB flash drives, we tested out several ones from various brands and reviewed the most important features like security, design, warranty, and speed.
+To come up with the best 32GB USB flash drives, we researched several ones from various brands and reviewed the most important features like security, design, and speed.

 Security is crucial in flash drives, so the ones that offered the most robust security ended up among the top in our list.
 Security also extends to the design, and we selected those that are made from sturdy materials and provide maximum protection to the connector.
 Flash drives with shoddy connector protection like easily removable caps were excluded from our list.

-To test the read and write speed, we tried transferring and then opening different types of documents and media ranging from text files to music to movies.
+To test the read and write speed of the USB drives, we researched transferring and then opening different types of documents and media ranging from text files to music to movies.

 Even though USB 3.0 flash drives generally have a faster read and write speed, we still considered those with USB 2.0 connectivity as the speed difference for smaller capacity flash drives isn’t as apparent and may not be as big of a deal to some buyers.
 Some may also have computers or laptops that have only USB 2.0 ports.